CharlesDLandau/serve-md/mlInTheCloud.md

 The idea behind these services is to use human labelers frequently until a model can begin to infer the labels.
 As the model gets better at labeling the data, only the observations where the model has low confidence get referred to human labelers.

 ### 4. ML as an API
 This might be the category with the greatest overlap to other categories, but it's the easiest to grasp.
-Any API that serves predictions or training endpoints, fits in this category.
+Any API that serves predictions or training endpoints fits in this category.
 Some notables include:

  * [Google Vision]([https://cloud.google.com/vision/](https://cloud.google.com/vision/))
  * [Azure Personalizer]([https://azure.microsoft.com/en-us/services/cognitive-services/personalizer/](https://azure.microsoft.com/en-us/services/cognitive-services/personalizer/))

 ### 5. Embedded AI
-I'm definitely stretching the definition of an "embedded system" when I use this category, but the basic idea is just devices that ship with built-in ML features, or that plug into your devices to imbue them with ML magic.
+I'm definitely stretching the definition of an "embedded system" when I use this category, but the basic idea is just devices that ship with built-in ML features, or that plug in to your devices to imbue them with ML magic.
 Such products include:

 * [Alexa Auto]([https://www.amazon.com/alexa-auto](https://www.amazon.com/alexa-auto))
 * [Pixel Buds]([https://store.google.com/product/google_pixel_buds](https://store.google.com/product/google_pixel_buds))